Homosexuality: Coming out of the closet

 Coming out (of the closet) is a phrase referring to one's disclosure of their sexual orientation or gender identity, and is described and experienced variously as a psychological process or journey.
 Generally, coming out is described in three phases.
 The first phase is that of "knowing oneself", and the realization emerges that one is open to same-sex relations.
 This is often described as an internal coming out.
 The second phase involves one's decision to come out to others, e.g. family, friends, or colleagues.
 The third phase more generally involves living openly as an LGBT person.
 In the United States today, people often come out during high school or college age.
 At this age, they may not trust or ask for help from others, especially when their orientation is not accepted in society.
 Sometimes their own families are not even informed.

-According to Rosario, Schrimshaw, Hunter, Braun (2006), "the development of a lesbian, gay, or bisexual (LGB) sexual identity is a complex and often difficult process.
-Unlike members of other minority groups (e.g., ethnic and racial minorities), most LGB individuals are not raised in a community of similar others from whom they learn about their identity and who reinforce and support that identity.
-Rather, LGB individuals are often raised in communities that are either ignorant of or openly hostile toward homosexuality."

 Outing is the practice of publicly revealing the sexual orientation of a closeted person.
 Notable politicians, celebrities, military service people, and clergy members have been outed, with motives ranging from malice to political or moral beliefs.
 Many commentators oppose the practice altogether, while some encourage outing public figures who use their positions of influence to harm other gay people.